 I don't list or sell any 50 cycle rotors.

-If, for any reason, I cannot rebuild your motor/rotor or I cannot salvage an exact substitute, then I'll return your motor/rotor at no charge what-so-ever, unless it was expedited service.
+If, for any reason, I cannot rebuild your motor/rotor or I cannot salvage an exact substitute, then I'll return your motor/rotor at no charge what-so-ever.

-If you want to send in the clock for motor or rotor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
-The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement.
-Labor adds $50.00 and return shipping adds $50.00, and I can ship at that price for clocks up to 22" long.
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $150.00 with everything else staying the same.
+The increase covers the increase in return shipping and insurance and includes my labor charge of $100.00 for the replacement service.
+I can ship at that price for clocks up to 22" long.

 I cannot guarantee that the motor/rotor replacement will fix you clock's problem 100% of the time, simply because the clock movement (mechanism) may need work as well.